 New guidance provided by state officials require restaurants to operate at 50 percent capacity and have all staff wear masks or face coverings, among other mandates and recommendations.

-Personal care businesses, including barber shops, hair and nail salons, tattoo parlors, tanning salons and massage therapists, must also operate at 50 percent capacity.
+Personal care businesses, such as salons and barbershops, must also operate at 50 percent capacity.

 Cooper's order also stipulates that these establishments are to conduct business by appointment only; all employees and customers must wear face masks (long term care facilities are the only other industry with such statutory requirement).